dogukanberkozer/dogukanberkozer/README.md

 - 🔭 I’m currently working on [Özgebir Mobile App](https://github.com/Softalya-Internship/ozgebir-mobil)

-- 🌱 I’m currently learning **iOS development with Swift**
+- 🌱 I’m currently learning **mobile development with React Native**

-- 👨‍💻 All of my projects are available at [https://github.com/dogukanberkozer](https://github.com/dogukanberkozer)
+- 👨‍💻 All of my projects are available at [this link](https://github.com/dogukanberkozer?tab=repositories)

 - 📫 How to reach me **doguberko@gmail.com**